 These count as instances or issues which are outside of a student’s control, and which may temporarily prevent a student from undertaking an assessment, or have a significant detrimental impact on their ability to undertake assessment to the standard normally expected.
 They are outside of your control as they are unforeseeable and unpreventable.

-The College can make allowances for when such circumstances arise through the extenuating circumstances process.
 It’s very important that you inform your department, staff from Student Support Services, or Students’ Union advisors at the earliest opportunity, so that they can let you know what necessary steps you need to take next.

 To give you a helping hand, the SU Advice Centre we will be holding drop-ins to answer any questions you have relating to extenuating circumstances on Tuesday 15 May and Tuesday 22 May, from 11am - 2pm.
 If you’re going through anything which you feel is affecting your studies, then come along to speak to the Academic Support Advisor at the SU, to go over any concerns you have.